-Whether you are looking for a Botox course for dentists, doctors (physicians) or nurses you have come to the right place.
-Proper training in complete facial esthetics is the key to developing the skill to performing this exciting treatment for patients and to satisfy your state board and liability insurance requirements.
+Proper training in complete facial esthetics is the key to developing the skill to perform this exciting treatment for patients and to satisfy state board and liability insurance requirements.
 There is a very short learning curve because most healthcare professionals are already well trained in facial injections.
-What you need to learn is competency in understanding the mechanisms of these materials, reviewing the facial expression muscles, indications, risks and benefits of these treatments, and hands on medical esthetics training in placing these materials and preventing and managing complications.
-With some practice, you can be well on your way to performing these facial esthetics procedures.
+What medical professionals need to learn is competency in understanding the mechanisms of these materials, reviewing the facial expression muscles, indications, risks and benefits of these treatments, and hands on medical esthetics training in placing these materials and preventing and managing complications.

-The American Academy of Facial Esthetics specializes in Botox training and Dermal Filler Training for physicians (doctors), dentists, nurses and all healthcare professionals in all areas of facial esthetics, focusing particularly on wrinkle treatments.
-We offer Botox courses and Dermal Filler courses for 16 hours of live hands on patient training.
-We also offer the most comprehensive advanced level II Botox training course and dermal filler training course.
-We have trained thousands of medical professionals -doctors (physicians), dentists, and nurses for proper Botox and Dermal filler injections.
-To learn more, or to register for one of our courses, check out our Level I Botox Training and Dermal Fillers Training Course
+The American Academy of Facial Esthetics specializes in Botox® training and Dermal Filler Training for physicians (doctors), dentists, nurses and all healthcare professionals in all areas of facial esthetics, focusing particularly on wrinkle treatments.
+We offer Botox® courses and Dermal Filler courses for 16 hours of live hands on patient training.
+We also offer the most comprehensive advanced level II Botox® training course and dermal filler training course.
+We have trained thousands of medical professionals: doctors (physicians), dentists, and nurses for proper Botox® and Dermal filler injections.
+Use our doctor locator to find the AAFE qualified provider near you!

 Botox® and Dermal Filler Injections Q & A